henrihu/henrihu/README.md

 I'm very familiar with | Ruby on Rails | BlockChain |

-My major skills are Ruby on Rails web and mobile application development.
+My major skills are Ruby on Rails web and BlockChain development.
 I have good experience with Blockchain, Bitcoin, Ethereum, Tron, Yield Farming, Swap, Smart Contract, NFT marketplace, and Exchange site.

 And I have developing sites using React, Nextjs, Laravel, WordPress, and Python/Django too.